devkinoti/business_analysis_projects/README.md

 ---

 ## Usage
-This README serves as a high-level reference for understanding the core processes at Gearbox Housing Inc. For more details, refer to the full process map documentation.
+This README serves as a high-level reference for understanding the core processes at Gearbox Housing Inc.

----

-For inquiries or further information, contact **Gearbox Housing Inc. Operations Team**.